Antiseptic

-An antiseptic (ἀντί and σηπτικός) is an antimicrobial substance or compound that is applied to living tissue to reduce the possibility of infection, sepsis, or putrefaction.
+An antiseptic (ἀντί and σηπτικός) is an antimicrobial substance or compound that is applied to living tissue to reduce the possibility of sepsis, infection, or putrefaction.
 Antiseptics are generally distinguished from antibiotics by the latter's ability to safely destroy bacteria within the body, and from disinfectants, which destroy microorganisms found on non-living objects.

 Antibacterials include antiseptics that have the proven ability to act against bacteria.
 Microbicides which destroy virus particles are called viricides or antivirals.
 Antifungals, also known as antimycotics, are pharmaceutical fungicides used to treat and prevent mycosis (fungal infection).

 Surgery

-The widespread introduction of antiseptic surgical methods was initiated by the publishing of the paper Antiseptic Principle of the Practice of Surgery in 1867 by Joseph Lister, which was inspired by Louis Pasteur's germ theory of putrefaction.
-In this paper, Lister advocated the use of carbolic acid (phenol) as a method of ensuring that any germs present were killed.
+Antiseptic practices evolved in the 19th century through multiple individuals.
+Ignaz Semmelweis showed already in 1847-1848 that hand washing prior to delivery reduced puerperal fever.
+Despite this, many hospitals continued to practice surgery in unsanitary conditions, with some surgeons taking pride in their bloodstained operating gowns.Only a decade later the situation started to change, when some French surgeons started to adopt carbolic acid as an antiseptic, reducing surgical infection rates, followed by their Italian colleagues in the 1860s.
+In 1867 Joseph Lister published seminal paper Antiseptic Principle of the Practice of Surgery, where he explained this reduction in terms of Louis Pasteur's germ theory.
+Thus he was able to popularize the antiseptic surgical methods in the English-speaking world.

 Some of this work was anticipated by: